SoftwareAG/c8y-docs/content/machine-learning/remaining-useful-life-bundle/remaining-useful-life-using-demo-device.md

 #### Model deployment and predictions

-Once the model is available in the **Model** folder, it can be deployed to Machine Learning Engine (MLE) for predictions.
+Once the model is available in the **Model** folder, it can be deployed to Machine Learning Engine for predictions.

-Follow the steps described in [Machine Learning Workbench > Automated ML > Model deployment and predictions](/machine-learning/web-app-mlw/#model-deployment-and-predictions) and deploy the *RUL_rf.pmml* model to Machine Learning Engine (MLE).
+Follow the steps described in [Machine Learning Workbench > Automated ML > Model deployment and predictions](/machine-learning/web-app-mlw/#model-deployment-and-predictions) and deploy the *RUL_rf.pmml* model to Machine Learning Engine.
 Predict *test_FD001.csv* data available in the **Data** folder, using the *RULRFRegressor* PMML model.

 #### Register a demo device on the platform